Skip to main content

 Register to vote on election day at your polling place.
 Bring two Acceptable Forms of ID.

-Find your polling place at www.cookcountyclerk.com/service/your-voter-information.
+Find your polling place at the Cook County Clerks Office

 Acceptable Forms of ID to register to vote: